CultivateHQ/thrift_example/README.md

 # ThriftExample

-Example client and server from https://github.com/pinterest/elixir-thrift/blob/master/README.md

 Use to experiment with Thrift protocol, mostly.

+Now for comparing Ruby and Elixir serialisations.